-- Whether you and us are in a legal or some other type of dispute with another person or each other.
+- Whether you and us are in a legal or some other type of dispute.

 - Whether you or a regulatory authority asks us to keep it for a valid reason.

 As a general rule, we keep your information for a specified period after the date on which a transaction has completed or you cease to be a customer.
-In most cases Metamo keep Customer Data for seven (7) years, but may be twelve (12) years where we had a deed in place, after which time it will be destroyed if it is no longer required for the lawful purpose for which it was obtained.
+In most cases Metamo will keep Customer Data for seven (7) years, after which time it will be destroyed if it is no longer required for the lawful purpose for which it was obtained.

 F. YOUR RIGHTS